 “If you can lift 90 pounds or 100 pounds one time, then if you want to maintain strength improvement, you require 60 pounds of resistance,” Hunter says.
 “You add a little weight, as you get stronger.”

-You can increase the weight step by step and keep challenging your muscles.
+You can increase the weight step by step by following these arm workouts and keep challenging your muscles.
 That way without the danger of injury you can build strength and muscle mass.